 Prepare for tests and applications

-Each school and program have their own set of application requirements.
+Check the admissions requirements to ensure you meet each program’s eligibility standards.
 You must have an undergraduate degree from an accredited university; most schools also set a minimum GPA requirement for your undergraduate coursework (often a 2.75 or higher).

-Communications programs rarely require GRE scores, though your application packet may need to include transcripts, a personal statement, a portfolio of your previous work, and letters of recommendation.
+Communications programs rarely require GRE scores, though your application packet may include a personal statement, a portfolio of your previous work, and letters of recommendation.
 These materials can take several weeks to assemble, so give yourself ample time to prepare before application deadlines.
-Before submitting an application, always contact an admissions counselor to ensure you have the most accurate information regarding requirements and deadlines.

 Select your program